 Wisconsin's Department of Public Instruction defines literacy in all subjects as, "the confluence of content knowledge, experiences, and skills merged with the ability to read, write, listen, speak, think critically, and perform in a way that is meaningful within the context of a given field."
-To that end, in addition to course priority standards, each department is responsible for the inclusion of district-created literacy standards and their subsequent learning targets.
-As with priority standards, students should be frequently demonstrating their disciplinary literacy skills through authentic and relevant formative and summative assessment.
+Students should be frequently demonstrating their disciplinary literacy skills through authentic and relevant formative and summative assessment.